howprice/invaders-emulator/README.md

 - What is the correct point in the frame to generate the interrupts?
 See machine update function
 - Use point sampler in shader
 - Headless mode (command line arg)
-- Remove pMemory from State8080; it belongs in the Machine
 - Test on Linux/Mac
 - What is the purpose of the RAM mirror?
 (It *is* used)
 - Apply coloured overlay (make machine display buffer RGB8 and apply in video RAM copy)